Zaine Pierre

-Zaine Pierre (born 21 September 1993) is a Saint Lucian international footballer who plays as a midfielder.
+Zaine Kareem Pierre (born 21 September 1993) is a Saint Lucian former international footballer who played as a midfielder.

 Club career

 Born in Dennery, Pierre began his career with Vieux Fort and Square United.
 On 24 February 2010, he joined TT Pro League club W Connection.
 He made his debut for Trinidadian club W Connection on 20 September 2010.
 Earlier that month, Pierre had gone on trial with English team Stoke City.
 Pierre has also trialled with English clubs Arsenal, Tottenham Hotspur and Manchester City, and has attracted attention from a number of Spanish sides.

 In August 2011, Pierre went on trial with Italian club Genoa, signing for them in April 2012.
 On 19 January 2014, Pierre was called up to the Genoa senior squad for the first time in a match against Inter Milan.
 He spent loan spells at Messina and Aversa Normanna, before returning to W Connection for the 2015–16 season.